Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2022/Day-1/optional-lesson_normalization.md

 ### Learning objectives:
 - Learn the principles behind the major normalization strategies in RNA-seq
-- Implement these normalization stratagies using custom R code
+- Implement these normalization strategies using custom R code

 ### Set-up